 Information security needs to be a critical component of all businesses.
 There are many ways to lock down your information security and there are also many ways to test how secure your organization actually is.
 A penetration test is one of those methods for testing the security posture of your organization.

 What is a penetration test?

-Penetration testing is an examination of how secure your systems, infrastructure, and buildings are— by attempting to exploit (or break into) them.
+Penetration testing is a real-world examination of how secure your systems, infrastructure, and buildings are—by attempting to exploit (or gain access to) them.
 By having your security vulnerabilities exposed, you get a better understanding of where your security issues are and where improvements can and should be made.

 But it’s not always advantageous to get a penetration test.